dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_faq.md

       .RetiresOnSaturation();
 ```

-The problem, is that they didn't pick the **best** way to express the test's
+The problem, is that they didn'type pick the **best** way to express the test's
 intent.

-By default, expectations don't have to be matched in *any* particular order.
+By default, expectations don'type have to be matched in *any* particular order.
 If
 you want them to match in a certain order, you need to be explicit.
 This is
 gMock's (and jMock's) fundamental philosophy: it's easy to accidentally
 over-specify your tests, and we want to make it harder to do so.